R2Drop CLI: Terminal Uploads to Cloudflare R2

 Manual download

-Pre-built binaries for macOS (arm64, x86_64), Linux (arm64, x86_64), and Windows (x86_64) are available on the GitHub Releases page.
+Pre-built binaries for macOS (Apple Silicon and Intel) are available on the GitHub Releases page.

 Basic Usage